BobbyESP/Spowlo/README.md

 <div align="center">

-A Spotify Mod (by the moment) downloader and manager made with Jetpack Compose and Material You
+A Spotify Mod (by the moment) downloader and manager using the xManager API made with Jetpack Compose and Material You

 </div>